-You are responsible for reading and submitting all lecture material, assigned readings, and submitting assignments.
+This course is 100% online.
+You are responsible for viewing and reading all lecture material, assigned readings, and assignments.
 You are expected to read the syllabus and be familiar with its contents.
 You are responsible for all material covered in this course including exams and keeping up with the course schedule.
-If there are any questions regarding course materials, it is your responsibility to

 It is essential that you have reliable access to the Internet.
-It is not necessary to buy or own your own computer, but you should have a backup plan in place should you encounter computer problems.
+It is not necessary to purchase or own your own computer, but you should have a backup plan in place should you encounter computer problems.
 Firefox is the recommended and supported browser for Blackboard.
 It is also the student's responsibility to have the required computer skills to complete this course.
 Should you encounter technical difficulties contact the instructor first, and/or the SPC technical support call (806) 894-9611, ext.
 2180.
 Be sure to include course and section number information when contacting technical support.